YottaDB/YDBDoc/MessageRecovery/errors.rst

 STDNULLCOLLREQ, Region rrrr needs Standard Null Collation enabled because global gggg spans through it

-GDE Information: This indicates that the global gggg spans through region rrrr but the region has YottaDB Null collation enabled.
+GDE Information: This indicates that the global gggg spans through region rrrr but the region has historical null collation enabled.

 Action: All regions containing parts of spanning globals need to have Standard Null Collation enabled.
 Fix region rrrr to have Standard Null Collation enabled.